Travel along the ancient Tea and Horse Road

 You take a walk through the maze of paths and walkways leading through this natural wonderland and learn more about the Sani people, an ethnic minority populating the area around the Stone Forest.

 Head back to Kunming where you visit the Western Mountains.
-The Western Hills are also often called the "Sleeping Beauty Hills" in reference to their contours which are supposed to resemble a reclining woman whose long hair is said to reach all the way down to Dianchi Lake.
+The Western Mountains are also often called the "Sleeping Beauty Hills" in reference to their contours which are supposed to resemble a reclining woman whose long hair is said to reach all the way down to Dianchi Lake.
 You climb up the stairs to the Dragon Gate and enjoy the beautiful view over Dianchi Lake and Kunming.

 Day 2: KUNMING – FLIGHT TO ZHONGDIAN (SHANGRI-LA), YUNNAN PROVINCE

-One hour flight to Zhongdian, which recently changed its name and is now called "Shangri La".
+One hour flight to Zhongdian, which recently changed its name and is now called "Shangri-La".

 Zhongdian is situated amongst a stunning landscape on the eastern Tibetan Plateau at about 3200 meters above sea level.
 Upon arrival drive to a view point from where you enjoy breathtaking views over the scenic Napa Lake.